Mississauga—Streetsville MPP Candidate & Party Leader

 During the 2014 Ontario General Election Greg founded and became leader of the None of the Above Party of Ontario and ran as one of the eight founding candidates.
 Greg ran again in the Feb.
 2016 Whitby-Oshawa by-election.
 Details on the NOTA Party are on their http://nota.ca website.

-In 2018 the NOTA Party had candidates nominated in just over half of the 124 ridings for the General Election.
+In 2018 the NOTA Party had candidates nominated in 42 of the 124 ridings for the General Election.

 In October of 2015, Greg was listed in the Journal of Cleaner Production as a Co-Author of “Comparative Life Cycle Assessment of Various Ammonia Production Methods.”
 This and several other research papers with the University of Ontario Institute of Technology (UOIT) have been published in peer reviewed journals and the AIChE journal from the 2017 convention.
 All are available on the Hydrofuel Inc. website.